WHAT IS HALE?

 The hallmark of my HALE doctoral experience was the opportunity to learn and grow alongside a supportive and diverse cohort and world-class faculty.
 I emerged a stronger scholar-practitioner with a holistic understanding of the higher education landscape.

-In association with the HALE program, the Center for Higher and Adult Education serves as a research hub for innovation and the advancement of higher education.
+In association with the HALE program, the Center for Higher and Adult Education (CHAE) serves as a research hub for innovation and the advancement of higher education.
 Students and faculty are invited to fully participate in the center’s efforts further policy and international work in postsecondary education.
 The center also provides funding and support to students for various professional endeavors, including internships, externships, conference attendance, and publication.